sensor-dream/APIVOF/guidelines/list-info/f-packs-in-system-fedora-34.md

 <summary>fontconfig</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Font configuration and customization library
+Short desc    : Font configuration and customization library
 URL          : http://fontconfig.org
-Лицензия     : MIT and Public Domain and UCD
+License      : MIT and Public Domain and UCD
-Описание     : Fontconfig is designed to locate fonts within the
+Descript     : Fontconfig is designed to locate fonts within the
              : system and select them according to requirements specified by
              : applications.
 ```